NDeyneka/Cache-server-2/README.md

 In the solution above there is a project for unit tests (CacheServerUnitTest).
 The project is based on Microsoft Visual Studio C++ Native Unit Test Project.
+Unit tests may be run is a classical way using Visual Studio Test Explorer.

 ### Batch tests